MrWillCom/MrWillCom.github.io/source/_posts/GitHub-s-Own-Dark-Mode.md

 cover_image_alt: GitHub's own Dark Mode
 ---

-I found that GitHub has published its own dark mode that's pretty cool.
+I found that GitHub has published its own dark mode and that's pretty cool.

 ![A screenshot of the appearance settings page](/img/000017.png)